About Real Men Wear Pink

 "The American Cancer Society set the initial goal for each of us to raise $2,500," Lee said.
 "My company and I hit that goal right away, so we increased our company goal to $50,000.
 Once we reached our goal, it was very rewarding, and we had a nice celebration at the office."

 However, even though celebration was due, he found out that another candidate in the Atlanta area passed him up on the fundraising leaderboard.
 "It was no longer about celebrating our goal; it was that we had to do whatever we could to win!
 In the end, we raised over $62,000!"

 With the help of his company and other supporters, Lee not only became the top Real Men Wear Pink candidate in the Atlanta market last year, but he also became the top fundraiser across the nation!

 "On a personal level, I definitely get satisfaction out of winning," he said.
 "But more importantly, I wanted to help so that one day cancer will be no more.
 I participated in this effort as much for my mom and my grandma and others who have been touched by cancer as I did for my three-year-old daughter and my wife, two other women I love, in hopes that they will never have to experience it.
 The money we raise across the country will hopefully make a difference so one day we won't have to hear the words breast cancer anymore."

 Thanks to Lee Duncan and the more than 2,600 other leaders across the nation for taking part in Real Men Wear Pink last year.
 Learn more about Lee's involvement and other previous Real Men candidates by viewing this video.

-About 63,410 new cases of carcinoma in situ (CIS) will be diagnosed (CIS is non-invasive and is the earliest form of breast cancer).
+About 63,960 new cases of carcinoma in situ (CIS) will be diagnosed in women (CIS is non-invasive and is the earliest form of breast cancer).